A WhatsApp group

 Article sharingDads share links and news.
 Minimal discussion follows.
 The content lands and the thread ends.

 These are not trivial categories.
 Nutritional surveillance is anticipatory cognitive labor.
-Developmental monitoring is the sustained mental work of knowing what is normal, what is delayed, and what requires action.
-Domestic staff coordination is a standing weekly load that keeps care arrangements from collapsing.
+Developmental monitoring is the sustained mental work of knowing what is normal, what is delayed and what requires action.
+House help coordination is a standing weekly load that keeps care arrangements from collapsing.
 Their absence from the dads' groups does not mean fathers are uninvolved.
 It means one parent is carrying the cognitive architecture of the household, and the other is not.

 From the Bengaluru dads · the most honest thread